What is Loanstock?

 What will my money be used for?

-The first priority is for us to secure the property, and to convert it into a six-bed property: to do this, we currently need a minimum of £28,050.
-Money in excess of this will be used to make any necessary renovations when we move in.
+Now that we have secured a property, our priority is to both retrofit it for energy conservation and to convert it to a six-bed property: to do this, we need loanstock, ideally made up of a series of loans of no less than £500, to be paid back over a period of 5 to 20 years.
+Loanstock will also be used to make any necessary renovations.
 You can find out more about our plans for the house beyond it being a home, by reading our Secondary Rules.
 If you’d like to have a look at them, feel free to send us an e-mail.

 Do I get interest?